gokhandemirhan/personal-site/content/posts/2022-01-03-i-created-a-blog-post-from-a-photo-here-is-how.md

 ### Backend

 Here is where we make our hands dirty.
 Here is where we get the file, save it, run OCR on it, create a new file, commit, push and finally return a success message to the client.
+Oh boy, there are a lot of places this can break.

 <iframe src="https://giphy.com/embed/zQ3Otg91WjqRKHcTUD" width="480" height="199" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/nerdist-marvel-tom-hiddleston-loki-zQ3Otg91WjqRKHcTUD">via GIPHY</a></p>

 #### Ready, Set, Serve!